ASU-Chwang/ASU-Chwang.github.io/_news/announcement_1.md

 ## Scientific Presentations and Discussions

-During the conferences, I attended oral and poster presentations covering a wide range of topics in **medical image analysis, artificial intelligence, image-guided intervention, surgical navigation, and biomedical image processing**.
+During the conferences, there are many oral and poster presentations covering a wide range of topics in **medical image analysis, artificial intelligence, image-guided intervention, surgical navigation, and biomedical image processing**.

 It was valuable to learn about recent research progress from different groups and to discuss new methods, technical challenges, and potential directions for future research.